MMDeveloper/Sysadmin-Notes/Linux/SSH/Readme.md

 #Before you exit this console session (if you're doing this remotely)#

-We need to do a key exchange between your user account on a client machine and this SSH server (because we will disable password based authentication once this works).
+We need to create a key and do a key exchange between your user account on a client machine and this SSH server (because we will disable password based authentication once this works).
 From the ssh client run this
 ```
+ssh-keygen -t ed25519
 ssh-copy-id clientuser0@10.0.0.2
 ```

 Now try to SSH to 10.0.0.2 as the clientuser0 user in another session and it should authenticate successfully without a password prompt.
 If this has happened, you are done.
 Now re-edit the /etc/ssh/sshd_config and uncomment the following line and restart your SSHD service.
 ```
-#PasswordAuthentication no
+#AuthenticationMethods publickey
 ```

 #Firewall (systemd)#